tsdiokno/abl/content/docs/roma-1.md

 [^7] Sa lahat ng mga na sa Roma na siyang minahal ng Diyos at tinawag na mga santo.

-Sumainyo ang habag at kapayapaan na galing sa Diyos Ama at sa Panginoong Hesu-Kristo.
+Sumainyo ang kabutihang-loob at kapayapaan na galing sa Diyos Ama at sa Panginoong Hesu-Kristo.

 [^7]: To all who are in Rome, loved by God, called as saints.
   Grace to you and peace from God our Father and the Lord Jesus Christ.